dzuvic/jtsgen/doc/source/index.rst

    configured or calculated.
 -  Inheritance (since 0.2.0)
 -  Type variables without angle brackets in the generated TypeScript types, e.g. ``T[]``
+-  Generics: type variables or the mapped types are supported

 **Requirements:** The annotation processor only depends on the JDK.
 Only JDK 8 is currently supported.